C# Client SDK Quick Start

 Define Main function

-We'll work outside-in, first defining our Main function at a high level, then implementing each behavior it needs.
-We need Main to do several things:
+function at a high level, then implementing each behavior it needs.
+We need Main

-- Register callbacks on any events we want to handle.
+instance. - Register callbacks on any events we want to handle.
 These will print to standard output messages received from the database and updates about users' names and online statuses.

 - Start our processing thread which connects to the SpacetimeDB module, updates the SpacetimeDB client and processes commands that come in from the input loop running in the main thread.